Entrepreneurship for Kids Program Encourages Entrepreneurship Education from an Early Age By Galit Zamler

-The program was developed in Israel as an educational project by Galit Zamler, who is a business and social entrepreneur, a lecturer on entrepreneurship, and a consultant on entrepreneurship in schools, and who holds an M.B.A in Business Administration and a B.A in social sciences and business administration.
+The entrepreneurial education program was developed in Israel as an educational project by Galit Zamler, who is a business and social entrepreneur, a lecturer on entrepreneurship, and a consultant on entrepreneurship education in schools.
+Galit holds an M.B.A in Business Administration and a B.A in social sciences and business administration.

 Contact Galit Zamler